dstroppa/facer/README.md

 ### Setup```$ facer setup --collection my_collection --path /path/to/images```
 1. Creates a DynamoDB table called *'my_collection'*.
 2. Creates a [Rekognition collection](http://docs.aws.amazon.com/rekognition/latest/dg/howitworks-collection.html) called *'my_collection'*.
 3. For each image in `/path/to/images`, adds the image to the collection.
 Also adds the face ID and name (the file name) to the DynamoDB table.
-### Add```$ facer add --name John Doe --collection my_collection```
+### Add a new face```$ facer add --name John Doe --collection my_collection```
 1. Grabs a frame from the camera and saves it to a temp file.
 2. Adds the captured image to the collection *'my_collection'*.
 Also adds the face ID and name (*'John Doe'*) to the DynamoDB table.

-### Recognize```$ facer capture --collection my_collection
+### Recognize a face```$ facer capture --collection my_collection
 ```
 1. Grabs a frame from the camera and saves it to a temp file2.
 Compares the captured image to the faces in the collection *'my_collection'* and checks if a match is found.

 ## Contributing

 Please [create a new GitHub issue](https://github.com/dstroppa/facer/issues/new) for any feature requests, bugs, or documentation improvements.

 Where possible, please also [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for the change.

 ## License